 In New Jersey, robbery charges are separated into two levels.
 First degree is when you were armed during the crime or you seriously harmed attempted to seriously harm the person you were stealing from.
 It carries a 10-20 year prison term.
 Second degree robbery includes all other robbery cases and it can be punished by a 5-10 year prison sentence.

-Free Consultation with an Experienced Robbery Attorney in Newark, New Jersey
+Free Consultation with an Experienced Robbery Attorney in Hackensack, New Jersey

 If you are facing a robbery charge, call Adam M. Lustberg immediately.
 He and his team will investigate the alleged robbery and determine the best way to aggressively battle against the charges.
 Contact Lustberg Law Offices, LLC for a free case evaluation today.